mikevoronov/yet_another_storage/README.md

   Freelists exploits concept of fastbin in (dl)ptmalloc.
 In this version of library cluster size is fixed and equals 3840 bytes (to guaranteed fit at page size on x86/amd64) so there are following freelist buckets: | 4 | 8 | <16| <32| <64| <128| <256| <512 | <1024| <2048| <3840|.
 Freelists are also located in RAM but it requires only 4*bucket_count bytes.

 ### Data
-  Similar with FAT filesystem: all data divided to clusters with fized size.
-There are 3 types of data entry: simple type with 4 bytes, simple type with 8 bytes and complex type with non-fized size.
-The first two have a simple header with minimum size.
+  Similar to FAT filesystem: PV is divided to clusters with fixed size(3840).
+There are three types of data entry:
+  1. simple type with 4 bytes
+  2. simple type with 8 bytes
+  3. complex type with non-fized size
+  The first two have a simple header with minimum size (12 bytes for 4 bytes type and 16 for 8).
 It assummed that they cann't occupy several clusters.
-The third one can occupy several clusters and has a special link to next chunk with it's data.
+  The third one can occupy several clusters and to support it has a special link to next chunk with it's data.

 ## Dependences

 1. nonstd::expected (https://github.com/martinmoene/expected-lite) - header-only
-2. boost::interprocess::mapped_file
-3. boost::test
+2. boost::test